ishikawalab/imtoolkit/docs/source/index.rst

 =========
 It would be very appreciated if you cite the following references when using IMToolkit.

- [1] N. Ishikawa, "IMToolkit: An open-source index modulation toolkit for reproducible research based on massively parallel algorithms," IEEE Access, 2019.
+ [1] N. Ishikawa, "IMToolkit: An open-source index modulation toolkit for reproducible research based on massively parallel algorithms," IEEE Access, submitted.

 Of course, if your project relies on CuPy, the following reference is highly recommended.